vueup/vue-quill/docs/content/guide/installation.md

 # Installation

 ::: tip TIP
-This guide assumes intermediate level knowledge of Vue 3.
+This guide assumes intermediate-level knowledge of Vue 3.
 If you are totally new to Vue 3, grasp the [Basics of Vue 3](https://v3.vuejs.org/guide/introduction.html) first and then come back, but is not required.
 :::

 ## CDN

-VueUpQuill ships as an UMD module that is accessible in the browser.
+VueUpQuill ships as a UMD module that is accessible in the browser.
 When loaded in the browser, you can access the component through the `VueUpQuill.QuillEditor` global variable.
 You'll need to load Vue.js, VueUpQuill JS & VueUpQuill CSS theme.

 <div id="cdn-install">